eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleSpeed.md

 # desiredMaxSpeed

 The [`<vType>-attribute desiredMaxSpeed`](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#vehicle_types)
 models the (mean) desired maximum speed that the vehicles drivers of that type wish to use.
-The actual desired maximum speed of an individual vehicle is computed by multiplying the `maxDesiredSpeed` of it's type with the [individual speedFactor](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#speed_distributions) of that vehicle.
+The actual desired maximum speed of an individual vehicle is computed by multiplying the `maxDesiredSpeed` of its type with the [individual speedFactor](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#speed_distributions) of that vehicle.
 The individual desired max speed serves as another upper bound on speed next to the `maxSpeed` and the road speed limit.

 The main use of this property is to model speed distributions for vehicles that are not limited by the legal road speed limit (i.e. pedestrians and bicycles).
 In contrast, regular cars are typically restrained by the speed limit and so their speed distribution is modelled by multiplying their individual speedFactor with the speedLimit.
 Thus, different [vClasses](../Definition_of_Vehicles%2C_Vehicle_Types%2C_and_Routes.md#abstract_vehicle_class) have different default values for `desiredMaxSpeed`: